vippsas/vipps-login-api/vipps-login-api-faq.md

 [portal.vipps.no](https://portal.vipps.no).
 This setting will then apply to all login transactions on this sales unit.

-Under the “Developer” section you will find the Setup Vipps login option for your sale units.
+Under the “Developer” section you will find the Setup Vipps Login option for your sale units.

 Here you have the option to change the token endpoint authentication method, and see which method is currently active:
 ![Token endpoint authentication method choice in the portal](images/portal_token_endpoint_authentication_method.png)

 ## Why do I get “Error: invalid_client”?

-This means that the `client_id` and `client_secret` used is not valid for Vipps login.
+This means that the `client_id` and `client_secret` used is not valid for Vipps Login.

 Please check:
 Are you using the `client_id` and `client_secret` for the correct environment?